History of iPhone: Apple reinvents the phone

 There was still no subsidized price, even on contract, but there was movement.

-While the iPhone certainly wasn't universally adored, the entrenched incumbents in the smartphone space were, as was absolutely expected, some of its harshest critics.
+While the iPhone certainly wasn't universally adored, the entrenched incumbents in the smartphone space were some of its harshest critics.
+That was, after all, their job.
 Ed Coligan, former CEO of Palm:

 We've learned and struggled for a few years here figuring out how to make a decent phone.
 PC guys are not going to just figure this out.
 They're not going to just walk in.